evascaz/Peaceful_Protest_Filter/README.md

 <img src="pic2.PNG" width="200" height="350"/>                        <img src="pic3.png" width="200" height="350"/>

-The Trump Effect is a filter that uses mouth detection from AVFoundation in swift.
+The Trump Effect is a filter that uses mouth detection from AVFoundation in Swift.
+A red X is used to emphasize the silencing effect of Trump's 2016 political campaign on students based on a spl center report.

 I created it to bring attention to a report that came out of the [Southern Poverty Law Center's Teacher Tolerance Project](https://www.splcenter.org/20161128/trump-effect-impact-2016-presidential-election-our-nations-schools) on the impact of Donald Trump's 2016 Presidenial campaign on U.S schools.